 What other road signs in Iceland are important?

 Strictly speaking, the answer to that question should be “all of them”, but in reality, some are more useful than others to the holiday driver.
 If you’re planning a road trip, perhaps to loop the ring road or access the country’s mountainous interior, understanding some signs will be crucial.

 There are certain driving conditions in Iceland that present a potential hazard, such as the uneven road surfaces found on the country’s F roads – or even its gravel roads.
 For instance, the grip your wheels have on this kind of loose surface is less effective than if you’re driving on a paved surface, which will affect stopping distances.
 You don’t want to lose control, so look out for this sign, which advise of a change to a gravel surface:

 Another common occurrence on an Icelandic road is a one-lane bridge.
 These catch out many visiting motorists; in Iceland’s light traffic it’s easy to become complacent to the danger presented by these bridges.
-But in fact, accidents are surprisingly common, particularly in inclement weather when stopping distances might be considerably longer thanks to ice or water on the road.
+But in fact, accidents are surprisingly common, particularly in inclement weather when stopping distances might be considerably longer thanks to ice or water on the road, especially if you are driving in winter.
 You need to brake slowly when approaching such a bridge and ensure that you can see far enough up the road to be sure you can cross safely.
 A similar sign exists for one-lane tunnels.
 Sometimes, the length of the one-way section is marked on the sign as well.

 Blind hills and blind curves should also be approached with caution.
 Keep over to the right, as far as you safely can (though don’t be tempted to drive on the loose gravel of the hard shoulder).
 Slow down as you approach and make sure that if you need to stop, you can safely do so.
 It’s better to be cautious, even if it risks irritating the driver behind you.